mrdbourke/cs329s-ml-deployment-tutorial/README.md

 > How can I extend this app?

-* **CI/CD** - you'll here this a lot when you start building and shipping software.
+**CI/CD** - you'll hear this a lot when you start building and shipping software.
 It stands for "continuous integration/continuous delivery".
 I think of it like this, say you make a change to your app and you'd like to push it to your users immediately, you could have a service such as [GitHub Actions](https://github.com/features/actions) watch for changes in your GitHub repo.
 If a change occurs on a certain branch, GitHub Actions performs steps very similar to what we've done here and redeploys your (updated) app automatically.
  * Mark Douthwaite has a great blog post on [CI/CD with GitHub Actions](https://mark.douthwaite.io/continuous-training-and-delivery/).

-* **Codify everything!** - when deploying our app, we did a lot of clicking around the Google Cloud console, however you can do all of what we did using the [`gcloud` SDK](https://cloud.google.com/sdk), this means you could automate everything we've done and make the whole process far less manual!
+**Codify everything!** - when deploying our app, we did a lot of clicking around the Google Cloud console, however you can do all of what we did using the [`gcloud` SDK](https://cloud.google.com/sdk), this means you could automate everything we've done and make the whole process far less manual!

 ## Questions?